nickwohnhas/oo-amtrak-pca-000/README.md

 ## Route Info

-The ticket vending machines will initialize with a JSON file path (for a reminder on loading JSON files, take a look [here](https://hackhands.com/ruby-read-json-file-hash/)).
+The ticket vending machines will initialize with two arguments.
+The first is a JSON file path (for a reminder on loading JSON files, take a look [here](https://hackhands.com/ruby-read-json-file-hash/)).
 These JSON files look something like this:

 ```json
 [